zsiciarz/pygcvs/docs/index.rst

     V0515 VUL
     V0516 VUL

-See :doc:`usage` for more usage examples.
+See :doc:`usage` for description of dictionary fields and more usage examples.

 Contents
 ========